interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/search/action-castle-search.md

 In Class Activity: Search Algorithms for Action Castle
 =============================================================

-Today in class we will walk through how to use search algorithms like Breadth-First Search (BFS) to solve our text adventure games like Action Castle.
+Today in class we will walk through how to use search algorithms like Breadth-First Search (BFS) to solve text adventure games like Action Castle.

 In order to do so, we'll need to figure out:
 1. How to represent the __state space__ for the game.